joshbevans/FPV-Development-Tracker/README.md

 ## Visualise your progression!
 The tracker also allows you to visualise your improvement over time and attempts.

-### Improvement Over Time
+### Progression Over Time
-See how your performance improves over time, helping you spot trends and progress.
+See how your runs improve over time, helping you spot trends and progress.
 ![Improvement Over Time](https://github.com/joshbevans/FPV-Development-Tracker/blob/development/DemoImages/graph1.png)

 ### Progression Over Attempt Count